 When you enter a chassis number, JP Sheet queries all 500+ connected data sources simultaneously, matches your chassis against the original auction records, and pulls back the complete history — auction grade, mileage verification, accident history, damage diagram, equipment list and inspector notes.
 The full report is delivered as a permanent lifetime link.

-The archive contains 20+ million verified auction records accumulated since 2005, with approximately 4 million new records added each year.
+The archive contains millions of verified auction records covering every major Japanese auction from 2007 onward, with new records added continuously.
 Coverage spans virtually every Japanese vehicle that has passed through public auction, dealer inventory, salvage networks or private export channels in that period.

 Not by us.
 Every field on a JP Sheet report is pulled directly from the source database — auction grade, mileage, damage diagram, inspector notes.
 We never alter the data.
 If a chassis comes back as Grade R or shows accident history, that is exactly what the auction inspector recorded.
 Manipulation would defeat the whole purpose of verification.